aryarm/varCA/configs/README.md

 	Each caller must be referred to by its caller ID (see the [caller README](/callers/README.md) for more information)
 4. Trained, classification models that can be used for predicting a) SNVs and b) indels from the VCF output of each variant caller

+If you provide BAM files instead of FASTQs, the pipeline will assume that you have already removed PCR duplicates, so it will skip the duplicate removal step.
+If you would like to skip the peak calling step as well, you will also need to provide a BED file with the peaks that should be used.

-You can also provide the name of a directory in which to store all output, as well as any other configuration options from the `prepare.yaml` config file.
+You may also provide the name of a directory in which to store all output, as well as any other configuration options from the `prepare.yaml` config file.

 ### [prepare.yaml](prepare.yaml)
 The `prepare` subworkflow executes each variant caller in the ensemble and prepares the combined output for use by the `classify` subworkflow.